 Now a firm fixture in the Fossil Group's annual Wear OS launch bonanza, Emporio Armani is back with the third smartwatch from its Connected range.

-The fashion house entered the space back in 2017, before expanding with a redesign and more 'typical' smartwatch features in last year's edition.
+The fashion house entered the space back in 201 - and has become a staple of the Wear OS smartwatch scene, before expanding with a redesign and more 'typical' smartwatch features in last year's edition.

 The changes are more incremental with the unimaginatively-named Smartwatch 3 (also known as the Connected 2019, Matteo or ART5024), and the designer watch has, questionably, retained its usual asking price of $375.